SchoolSaint Gianna School of Health Sciences

 You’ll build skills in evaluating, diagnosing, and treating different levels of speech, language, and swallowing difficulties.
 You’ll learn how to provide evidence-based treatment for individuals with communication disorders across the lifespan and develop professional oral and written communication skills.

-Application to the Master of Science in Speech-Language Pathology program is through the Council of Academic Programs in Communication Science and Disorders (CAPCSD).
+Application to the Master of Science in Speech-Language Pathology program is through the Central Application System for CSD.

 - Gain professional experience as you provide service to the community.